Syria profile - Overview

 From 1958-61 it united with Nasser's Egypt, but an army coup restored independence before the pan-Arab nationalist Baath (Renaissance) party took control in 1963.

-The government deals harshly with domestic opposition.
-Tens of thousands are estimated to have been killed in the suppression of the 1982 uprising of the Muslim Brotherhood in Hama.
+The Assad government dealt harshly with domestic opposition.
+Tens of thousands are estimated to have been killed in the suppression of the 1982 Muslim Brotherhood uprising in Hama.

-However, large swathes of Syrian territory remain in rebel hands, and more recently jihadist militants from the self-styled Islamic State (IS) have made significant gains on the ground in Syria as well as in neighbouring Iraq.
+Large swathes of Syrian territory remain in rebel hands, and jihadists from the self-styled Islamic State have made significant gains on the ground in Syria as well as in neighbouring Iraq.